chrgraf/JK_UART_to_PYLON_translator/README.md

 Same holds true for the weakest cell.
 Depending on weakest cell voltage, allowed current-draw gets limited and finally adjusted to zero t protect the lowest cell against over-discharge.

+# major updates
+* added MQTT send/receive
+* Goodwe added
+    * mine very unusual setup inclides a Goodwe EM3648 as well.
+As I need to avoid that e.g. Goodwe discharges to allow the Solis to charge, I added major control-loops.
+    * Important on the Goodwe: Goodwe can be removed from the picture by setting the variable  Sems_Flag = False
+    * actyally reading the goodwe via HPPS from Sems-Portal.
+Not ideal.
+Further work done to read directly via TCP
+- added a python-script to candump all messages in human readable format (can_debug.py)

 Dear all,

 project is in an very early stage.